Limit theorems for a strongly irreducible product of independent random matrices under optimal moment assumptions: Local-to-global properties for the alignment of matrices

-\begin{Rem}[The ultra-metric case is easier] Let $\KK$ be a ultra-metric locally compact field and let $f,g,h$ be matrices with entries in $\KK$ such that th product $f,g,h$ is non trivial.
+\begin{Rem}[The ultrametric case is easier] Let $\KK$ be a ultrametric locally compact field and let $f,g,h$ be matrices with entries in $\KK$ such that the product $f,g,h$ is non trivial.
 Let $0 < \eps \le 1$ be so that $\sigma(g) < \eps^2$ and $g \AA^\eps h$.
-Then $f \AA^\eps gh$ if and only if $f \AA^\eps g$.
-This simple remark allows us to get rid of the multiplicative constants in the results of this section for the ultra-metric case. \end{Rem}
+Then $f \AA^\eps gh$ if, and only if, $f \AA^\eps g$.
+This fact allows us to get rid of the multiplicative constants in the results of the present section in the ultrametric case. \end{Rem}

 \begin{Lem} Let $f$, $g$ and $h$ be non-zero matrices such that the product $fgh$ is well defined and let $0 < \eps \le 1$.
-Assume that $f \AA^\eps g \AA^\eps h$ and that $\sigma(g) \le \eps^4/4$.
-Then $\sigma(fgh) \le 4 \eps^{-4} \sigma(f) \sigma(g) \sigma(h) \ge 4 \eps^{-4} \sigma(g)$. \end{Lem}
+Assume that $f \AA^\eps g \AA^\eps h$ and that $\sigma(g) < \eps^4/4$.
+Then $\sigma(fgh) < 4 \eps^{-4} \sigma(f) \sigma(g) \sigma(h) < 4 \eps^{-4} \sigma(g)$. \end{Lem}